Mark S. Allen, MD

 Dr. Martin is an associate professor of surgery practicing general thoracic surgery at the University of Virginia’s Emily Couric Cancer Center.
 Her main focus is cancer surgery of the chest, with specific interests in enhanced recovery pathways after thoracic surgery, lung cancer screening, multimodality care of patients with lung cancer, esophageal cancer, and thymic, chest wall, and pleural cancers.

-Todd K. Rosengart, MD, FACS
+Todd K. Rosengart, MD

 Dr. Rosengart is a Cardiothoracic Surgeon at Baylor College of Medicine and serves as Professor and Chairman of the Michael E. DeBakey Department of Surgery at the Baylor College of Medicine, as well as holds the DeBakey Bard Chair of Surgery.
+He also is the Chair of the STS Workforce on Media Relations and Communications.

 Mark Russo, MD, MS